chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 string values.
 It's two keys mapped to two different nested singleton objects where keys are values.

-And after parsing and applying `fix`, keys we'll be merged, and we'll get the following:
+Parsing and applying `fix` merges the keys, and we get the following:

 ```ocaml
 ports =